isaacnmm/pestpolicy-hugo2XX/content/posts/10-essential-lawn-and-garden-tools-for-fall/index.md

 A mulcher, whether a standalone leaf shredder or a chipper/shredder, is a fantastic investment for sustainability and efficiency.
 Instead of bagging and discarding leaves, a mulcher grinds them into small pieces.
 This shredded organic material is perfect for: * **Compost: ** Accelerating the composting process.

-* **Mulch: ** Creating a nutrient
-- rich top dressing for garden beds, protecting plants, suppressing weeds, and enriching the soil as it decomposes.
+* **Mulch: ** Creating a nutrient-rich top dressing for garden beds, protecting plants, suppressing weeds, and enriching the soil as it decomposes.

 * **Grass Cycling: ** Finely shredded leaves can be left on the lawn, returning nutrients to the soil.